Nainik2509/Vuexy-React-Next-Js/docs/articles/how-to-add-acl-in-starter-kit.md

 # How to add ACL in starter-kit

-react-material-admin uses [CASL](https://casl.js.org/v5/en/) for ACL.
+Master uses [CASL](https://casl.js.org/v5/en/) for ACL.
 Follow these steps to integrate ACL in starter-kit:

 **Note**: You must have Auth integrated to integrate the ACL.
 Refer [this](/articles/how-to-add-jwt-in-starter-kit) article to integrate Auth in starter-kit.

-1. Copy ACL config file from `full-version/src/configs` to `starter-kit/src/configs`
+1. Copy `acl.ts` config file from `full-version/src/configs` to `starter-kit/src/configs`
 2. Navigate to `_app.tsx`
 3. Import `ACLGuard` from `src/@core/component/auth` folder.
 4. Import `defaultACLObj` from `src/configs/acl`.